 To continue playing a leading role in the energy world we also operate as an intelligent solution integrating company, connecting our residential and business customers to the technologies that are transforming the traditional energy sector – distributed generation, automation, energy storage and electric mobility, as well as other innovative solutions.

-Holding Enel Brasil, a privately held company, controls activities of conventional generation, distribution, transmission, conversion, sales and energy solutions.
+Holding Enel Brasil, a privately held company, controls activities of conventional generation, distribution, transmission, sales and energy solutions.
 In renewable, we act through the subsidiary Enel Green Power Brasil (EGPB).

 An innovative and sustainable company